 At CPMC, philanthropy provides resources beyond what daily operations can fund to innovate and expand the exceptional care we provide.
 Together we form a powerful and vital healing partnership for our community.
-Consider designating your gift to one of the Annual Priority Programs listed below, or investing in one of our other key areas of care at CPMC.
+Consider designating your gift to one of our current Funding Priority Programs listed below.
+Every dollar of your philanthropic investment goes directly to the program that most inspires you.

 Coming Home Hospice Opens new window

 Here end-of-life care for terminally ill patients and their families is provided in a peaceful, homelike environment.
-Thanks to philanthropy, comprehensive services including 24-hour nursing and medical care, psychosocial and spiritual counseling, and meal, laundry and housekeeping services are made possible on a sliding scale.
+Thanks to philanthropy, comprehensive services including 24-hour nursing and medical care, counseling, meals, and housekeeping services are made possible on a sliding scale.

 Community Health Resource Center (CHRC) Opens new window